forestgrape/coronavirus/6_prevention_and_treatment/increasing_the_mucus_flow.md

 #### Increased Distribution?
 likely NO, since:<br>
-The Sars-CoV-2 entry ACE2 is expressed in large quantities in alveolar type 2 cells.
-From these locations, many particles are exhaled upon deep breathing [[Larsson](#larsson)], which could yield increased spreading both inside and outside.
-Thus to some extent the virus distribution depends on breathing patterns and so active people would be more at risk.
-Overall evidence is not strong that the widespread virus spread is solely caused by increased distribution.
+ACE2 is expressed in alveolar type 2 cells.
+From these locations, particles are exhaled upon deep breathing [[Larsson](#larsson)], which can yield spread both within the lungs and outside the lungs.
+Thus the virus distribution depends on breathing patterns and so active people would be more at risk.
+However this is not observed.
+So increased virus distribution alone, does not yield a bad prognosis.

 #### Decreased Mucus Clearance?
 likely YES, since: